murugapl/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 To send booking reminders for subsequent clinics:
 1. Go to **Sessions**
 2. Go to the **Community clinic** link (under Scheduled or Unscheduled)
 3. Go to **Send booking reminders**.
-This will show you a summary of children you can invite again to the next clinic [attach screenshots]
+This will show you a summary of children you can invite again to the next clinic
 4. Click the **Send booking reminders** button

 You will only be able to send clinic booking reminders to children that have been invited for a previous clinic, but have still not been vaccinated.
 You can only send one invitation per child per clinic session date.